kclark-birt/peoplecounter/README.md

 ```

 #### Photo analysis ####
-As of right now, I'm using the [SkyBiometry Face Detection and Recognition](https://www.mashape.com/skybiometry-1/skybiometry-face-detection-and-recognition)SkyBiometry Face Detection and Recognition) API.
+As of right now, I'm using the [SkyBiometry Face Detection and Recognition](https://www.mashape.com/skybiometry-1/skybiometry-face-detection-and-recognition) API.
 Please note that I'm still in discovery on which API I want to use here.
 For the time being this is a sample JSON result that will be published to MQTT after each photo.
 This sample JSON result was taken from the [Mashape](https://www.mashape.com/skybiometry-1/skybiometry-face-detection-and-recognition) API page.
 They have some really cool stuff there, if you haven't visited, then make sure to check them out.

 ```
 {